aalty/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

-The device showing a single color during the whole song seems much boring than it looks like on paper.
+> The device showing a single color during the whole song seems more boring than it looks like on paper.
 The discussion of music doesn't last as I imagined, and I think that totally depends on the users.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

-They suggested that maybe I could allow users to define the color to introduce some customization factor, and also reduce the effort to label the color for each song.
+> They suggested that maybe I could allow users to define the color to introduce some customization factor, and also reduce the effort to label the color for each song.
+>

-That is a really interesting and plausible idea, but it depends on the interaction between one user and another.
+> That is a really interesting and plausible idea, but it depends on the interaction between one user and another.
 To be more specifically, what kind of thing they could exchange from each other, and that's mainly the design of daily mission should concern about.

 ## Part C. Prototype the device

 **Give us feedback on Tinkerbelle.**

-My experiennce using Tinkerbelle is pretty smooth without issues while several classmates did encouter problems.
+> My experiennce using Tinkerbelle is pretty smooth without issues while several classmates did encouter problems.

 ## Part D. Wizard the device
 **Include your first attempts at recording the set-up video here.**
 [Device Set-up](https://youtu.be/7UrgmnSbPIo)

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+Now, change the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**